arghadeep25/ROS_Multiple_Devices/README.md

 # Deploy ROS on Multiple Devices
-In the domain of robotics, we
+In the field of robotics, we often encounter scenarios where it is necessary to run the ROS master on a server and connect embedded or edge devices to that server.
+This repository demonstrates how to connect single or multiple embedded or edge devices to the server

 ## Single Publisher and Single Subscriber
 Things to follow